sairaghav/Ego/README.md

 	- 'pause'/'wait' will pause news playback
 	- 'stop'/'exit' will stop news playback

-8. **Read PDF:**
+8. **Read books:**
-	The command 'read book' will trigger the PDF reader module which will ask you to type the full path of the PDF to be read.
+	The command 'read book' will trigger the reader module which will ask you for the book that you would like to read.
+Then it will search for the book and read it for you if found.
 	- 'pause'/'wait' will pause playback
 	- 'stop'/'exit' will stop playback